 - You can file a suit yourself, but it's better to get a lawyer

-See examples of real personal injury cases and settlement amounts and contact Wisconsin's toughest no-win-no-fee motorcycle accident lawyer for a free evaluation of your claim.
-We're in Janesville, and will gladly come to you anywhere in Wisconsin to discuss your case.
+Reach out to a motorcycle accident lawyer who's also a rider for a free evaluation of your claim.
+Our law office is in Janesville, and we'll gladly come to you anywhere in Wisconsin to discuss your case.